 A second lawsuit was also filed by the attorney generals of Nevada, Texas and 21 other states to enjoin the new rule.MORE

-SNPA members will elect officers for 2016-17 on Thursday morning, Sept.
-15, in Sarasota, Fla.
+SNPA members elected officers for 2016-17 at the News Industry Summit in Sarasota, Fla.

-Read this article to see who has been nominated as additional SNPA officers and as members of the Board of Directors.
+Read this article to see who has been elected as additional SNPA officers and as members of the Board of Directors.